Tuplanolla/dez/notes.md

 Do these things.

-* Imagine a hub, where roosters, camels and sea thrifts grow.
-* Set up build automation; see diagram `habitat.dot`.
+* Lose setoids and embrace the univalence.
 * Add adverb subdirectories to arrange different conceps with similar names.
   Read literature on "many-sorted" or "multi-sorted" "equational logic" or "universal algebra".
 * Regular semigroups have two equivalent definitions;
   try to implement them as an isomorphism.
+* Set up build automation; see diagram `habitat.dot`.
 * Integrate Thrift into the mess.
 * Now that we have one-sorted algebra (abstract algebra) generalized to many-sorted algebra (universal algebra) and oidified to one-sorted partial algebra (category theory), what happens if we go looking for many-sorted partial algebra?
-* Lose external and internal invertibility; they make no sense.
 * Monoidal categories now.

 Some rules.